WPGA-TV

 WPGA-TV (channel 58) is a television station licensed to Perry, Georgia, United States, serving as the MeTV affiliate for the Macon area.
-It is owned by Marquee Broadcasting alongside low-power Scripps News affiliate WPGA-LD (channel 50).
-Both stations share studios on Forsyth Street in downtown Macon, while WPGA-TV's transmitter is located on GA 87/US 23/US 129 ALT (Golden Isles Highway), along the Twiggs–Bibb county line.
+It is owned by Gray Media alongside low-power Peachtree Sports Network outlet WPGA-LD (channel 50).
+The two stations share offices at the corner of Second and Cherry streets in downtown Macon, with master control and most internal operations based at Gray flagship WANF in Atlanta; WPGA-TV's transmitter is located on GA 87/US 23/US 129 ALT (Golden Isles Highway), along the Twiggs–Bibb county line.

 History

-Fox affiliate
+As a Fox affiliate

 The station first signed on the air on March 1, 1995, as the Macon market's original Fox affiliate.
 It was locally owned by Register Communications.
 Prior to the station's sign-on, Macon residents could only receive Fox network programing via Foxnet (the network's now-defunct national cable feed) or via Fox stations piped in from the nearby Atlanta market (network-owned WATL from the network's launch in October 1986 until December 1994, and then WAGA-TV from December 1994 until WPGA's sign-on).
 In addition, when Fox assumed the broadcast rights to the National Football Conference television package from CBS in 1994, ABC affiliate WGXA (channel 24) carried Fox's NFL telecasts on Sunday afternoons until December 1994.

-ABC affiliate
+As an ABC affiliate

 On September 10, 1995, GOCOM Media announced that it had signed an agreement with Fox to move its affiliation to WGXA, effectively ending WPGA's tenure with the network at the end of that year (after only ten months as a Fox station).
 Shortly afterward, Register Communications signed an affiliation agreement to make WPGA the Macon market's new ABC affiliate.
 The affiliation swap took place on January 1, 1996, ending WGXA's fourteen-year tenure with ABC.

 WPGA started a newscast in January 2001, but it was dropped in January 2002.
 In July 2007, WPGA-TV changed its on-air branding from "ABC 58" to "ABC Macon".
 In July 2007, Register Communications contracted with Independent News Network (INN) for news production which lasted until the original owner of INN filed bankruptcy in January 2009.

 On October 29, 2009, Register Communications announced that WPGA-TV would terminate its affiliation contract with the network and become an independent station.
 Owner Lowell Register cited concerns that ABC's programming did not meet the station's family-oriented focus, and also objected to the network's decision to begin requiring its affiliates to pay an annual fee of $500,000 to carry its programming.